otto-de-legacy/varnishevent/README.rst

 	the -a option was specified.
 If the application receives a SIGHUP the file will be reopened allowing the old one to be rotated away.

+The ``-f`` option is incompatible with varnishncsa's option. varnishncsa uses ``-f`` to read a single output format from a file, while varnishevent's config file, read with ``-f``, specifies a configuration (as described below), which may have different output formats for client and backend logging.

+varnishncsa has the ``-b`` and ``-c`` options to select backend and/or client loggging.
+In varnishevent, this is determined by whether output formats are specified for client or backend logging in the configuration.

 FORMAT
 ======